tiagosiebler/bybit-api/README.md

 |       ~~Contract v3 USDT~~       |  `market: 'contractUSDT'`   | The [Contract V3](https://bybit-exchange.github.io/docs/derivativesV3/contract/#t-websocket) category (USDT perps)                                                                                                                                      |
 |     ~~Contract v3 Inverse~~      | `market: 'contractInverse'` | The [Contract V3](https://bybit-exchange.github.io/docs/derivativesV3/contract/#t-websocket) category (inverse perps)                                                                                                                                   |

+</details

+---

+Here's a minimal example for using the websocket client.
 For more complete examples, look into the ws-\* examples in the [examples](./examples/) folder in the repo on GitHub.
-Here's a minimal example for using the websocket client:

 ```javascript
 const { WebsocketClient } = require('bybit-api');